Point groups in four dimensions: Rank 4 Coxeter groups

 A polychoric group is one of five symmetry groups of the 4-dimensional regular polytopes.
 There are also three polyhedral prismatic groups, and an infinite set of duoprismatic groups.
 Each group defined by a Goursat tetrahedron fundamental domain bounded by mirror planes.
 The dihedral angles between the mirrors determine order of dihedral symmetry.
 The Coxeter–Dynkin diagram is a graph where nodes represent mirror planes, and edges are called branches, and labeled by their dihedral angle order between the mirrors.

-The term polychoron (plural polychora, adjective polychoric), from the Greek roots poly ("many") and choros ("room" or "space") and is advocated by Norman Johnson and George Olshevsky in the context of uniform polychora (4-polytopes), and their related 4-dimensional symmetry groups.
+The term polychoron (plural polychora, adjective polychoric), from the Greek roots poly ("many") and choros ("room" or "space") and was advocated by Norman Johnson and George Olshevsky in the context of uniform polychora (4-polytopes), and their related 4-dimensional symmetry groups.

 Rank 4 Coxeter groups allow a set of 4 mirrors to span 4-space, and divides the 3-sphere into tetrahedral fundamental domains.
 Lower rank Coxeter groups can only bound hosohedron or hosotope fundamental domains on the 3-sphere.

 Like the 3D polyhedral groups, the names of the 4D polychoric groups given are constructed by the Greek prefixes of the cell counts of the corresponding triangle-faced regular polytopes.
 Extended symmetries exist in uniform polychora with symmetric ring-patterns within the Coxeter diagram construct.
 Chiral symmetries exist in alternated uniform polychora.